mrsalmon1976/playground-mistral-pgsql-rag/docs/mistral1 - embeddings.md

 Now that we have chunks of text, we generate the embeddings for each chunk, and for this we use the Mistral Embeddings model via the API.
 As mentioned before, because this is a very large document, we cannot create embeddings for the entire document at once - the model (`ModelDefinitions.MistralEmbed`) has a limit of just over 16,000 tokens.

-Strictly speaking we should be breaking the document into tokens and sending as few requests as possible, but we know the chunk size so we can take a fair guess (with some buffer) as to how many chunks we can do at once.
+Strictly speaking we should be breaking the document into tokens and sending as few requests as possible, but we know the chunk size so for the sake of reducing the complexity of the example, we can take a fair guess (with some buffer) as to how many chunks we can do at once.

-This is a fairly complex method that breaks the split documents up into batches, and generates embeddings per batch, finally sending all embeddings back as a single set of models:
+This is a fairly complex method that breaks the split documents up into batches, and generates embeddings per batch, finally sending all embeddings back as a single set of `EmbeddingDocument` models:

 ```csharp
 private static async Task<IEnumerable<EmbeddingDocument>> CreateEmbeddings(MistralClient client, List<string> input, int maxDocumentsPerBatch = 100)